ItsMeriem/DataPortfolio/county_analysis.md

 - **Top 1%, 5% and 10%:** The average risk score for the top 1%, 5%, 10% highest risk scores within the category

-The goal of the cross tabs is to
+The goal of the cross tabulation is to
 1. Understand the demographic breakdown of the groups an intervention would be targeted towards if the model is used, and
-2. Understand how risk level varies across groups (i.e. gender or age buckets or people with a history of opioid use).
+2. Understand how risk level varies across groups (i.e. gender or age range or people with a history of opioid use).

 <h3 align="center">Code</h3>